Golden Ratio and Prime Resonance in Quantum Transport

 Quantum Computing Implications

-These resonance patterns translate directly to quantum computing architectures.
-Prime-number qubit spacing minimizes cross-talk through divisor interference—a lattice with qubits at the positions reduces unwanted coupling compared to regular spacing.
-Golden ratio phase gates preserve coherence longer than standard rational rotations, as demonstrated in trapped ion experiments.
+These resonance patterns have direct implications for quantum computing architectures.
+Prime-number qubit spacing minimizes cross-talk by reducing divisor interference—a layout with qubits at positions experiences fewer resonant coupling channels than regular spacing.
+Golden ratio phase relationships minimize decoherence by avoiding the rational resonances that localize quantum states.

 Footnotes